sjbrown/misc_work/deckahedron/foundation.md

 The **resolution deck** (or simply "Deckahedron") is made of 20 square cards.
-Each edge of a card has a number, suit, and color.
+Each edge of a card has a number, so it can be connected to a rank of a character's *stat*.

 ![Image of Back](images/back_200.png)
 ![Image of Front](images/front_19_200.png)

- 1. Anchor, red (Shorthand symbol used in these documents: ⚓)
- 2. Bulb, yellow (🝭)
- 3. Crescent, green (☽)
- 4. Dart, blue (⮙)
+ 1. A stat with the rank of 1 is connected to the red edge of the Deckahedron, which shows 1 pip
+    (and an "Anchor" symbol on the back of the card)
+ 2. Rank 2 stats are connected to the yellow edge, which shows 2 pips (and a "Bulb" symbol).
+ 3. Rank 3 stats are connected to the green edge, which shows 3 pips (and a "Crescent" symbol)
+ 4. Rank 4 stats are connected to the blue edge, which shows 4 pips (and a "Dart" symbol)

 Whenever a character attempts an action, the player flips one card [ * ](#multi-card-flips)